Find updates about the HWY 50 Bridge Closure on the Gunnison County website

 Package & label inspection information

-IMAGE Packaged commodities are routinely inspected in retail and wholesale establishments throughout Colorado to ensure they are labeled properly and that the package accurately contains the quantity as stated on the label.
-The labeled net weight may not include the weight of the package or of any packaging materials.
+Packaged commodities are routinely inspected in retail and wholesale establishments throughout Colorado to ensure they are labeled properly and that the package accurately contains the quantity as stated on the label.

-In addition to label reviews for compliance with labeling requirements, ICS multiple inspectors use procedures set forth in the National Institute of Standards and Technology's (NIST's) Handbook 133 to determine whether packages contain the amounts represented.
+In addition to verifying package labeling requirements, ICS multiple inspectors use procedures set forth in the National Institute of Standards and Technology's (NIST's) Handbook 133 to determine whether the packages are the correct weight.

 What to expect during an inspection:

-• The Inspector may need to open two (2) packages of product in order to determine the package tare of each product being tested.
+• The Inspector may need to open two (2) packages of product to determine the package tare of each product being tested.

 • Liquid products are similarly inspected to ensure the packages contain the correct volume, as stated on the label.

-• Short weight products are taken off sale and a violation may be written by the inspector.
+• Short-weight products may be taken off sale and further violations may be issued.

 Authority